open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ### Get Global Propagator

-This method MUST exist for each supported `Format`.
+This method MUST exist for each supported `Propagator` type.

 Returns a global `Propagator`.
 This usually will be composite instance.

 ### Set Global Propagator

-This method MUST exist for each supported `Format`.
+This method MUST exist for each supported `Propagator` type.

 Sets the global `Propagator` instance.